khadekirti/Artificial-Intelligence-Agent-for-Motion-in-Continuous-Space-/README.md

 ### Solver.py

 Solver.py takes an test configuration as an input and returns a file with a path that the Canadarm can take to reach the destination without colliding with any obstructions.
+For detailed explanation you can read the Solution.docx

 To get the Output path file, we need to run the command below in the terminal: